-“Purple Rain” remains to be a magical track in my mind as to many of my peers at the time.
+“Purple Reign” remains to be a magical track in my mind as to so many of my peers at the time.
 Even those who were disgusted by Prince would still appreciate “When Doves Cry”.

 Some of the Prince mystique would even rub off on me as I noticed that my Prince aficionado-ship was appealing to girls.
 Prince was able to resonate with both sexes in almost equal measure.

 He was unisex whereas his contemporary Michael Jackson had mostly sexless appeal.
 If you were into Prince you weren't into Michael - although that has changed over time.
 I remember the girl next door would play "Thriller" ad nauseam.
 I had to blow her away with a bit of "Computer Blue".

 Prince and women.
 I would argue that Prince had a profound deeper understanding of women and love for women (and for people in general) on a spiritual level, but that he was unable to remain connected to them in the physical world, real life.
 Music being his first muse; always at odds with a woman’s need for attention, communication, and security.
 Nothing was secure with or about Prince at that time.